zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/exporting-receipts-from-prosku.md

 slug: exporting-receipts-from-prosku
 title: Exporting Receipts From ProSKU
 ---
-This task will export receipts details from ProSKU in XML format.
+This task will export receipts details from ProSKU to an XML file.

 ## Settings
 ### Export Date